awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-two-way-sms-part-1.md

 The first step in implementing this solution is to set up Amazon Pinpoint\.
 In this section, you do the following:
 + Create an Amazon Pinpoint project
-+ Enable the SMS channel and lease a long code
++ Enable the SMS channel and lease a phone number
 + Configure two\-way SMS messaging

 Before you begin with this tutorial, you should review the [prerequisites](tutorials-two-way-sms-prereqs.md)\.